rlutz1/CS361_Project/README.md

 For the large test cases, you will likely need to increase the heap size (2^29-2^30 specifically).
 Therefore, all benchmarking commands below are given with `-Xmx12g` appended.
 You may remove this for all smaller test cases, but it is necessary to ensure the larger ones will run if the tester plans on doing so.

-The following are test cases the can be run in the command line.
+The following are test cases that can be run in the command line.
 Feel free to play around with the arguments!

 Quick note: the parsing of input is not highly regulated, so likely an error will be thrown by default on any strange input on command line, or the argument will be ignored if unrecognized.
 All parsing can be viewed in the project files /src/Driver.java.

+All benchmarking was completed by running the code within the IntelliJ IDE, so that is also completely an option if it is easier for the tester.
+The jar is included for ease of use only.

 ### General Testing of Sort Capability